Convert Figma logo to code with AI

 • Can be overkill for smaller projects or simpler component libraries

-• Requires additional configuration for advanced features
+• Requires additional build configuration and maintenance

 Code Comparison